Elmer's Pet Rabbit

-Elmer's Pet Rabbit is a 1941 Warner Bros.
-Merrie Melodies cartoon directed by Chuck Jones.
-The short was released on January 4, 1941, and features Elmer Fudd and Bugs Bunny.
+Elmer's Pet Rabbit is a 1941 American animated comedy short film directed by Charles M. Jones.
+The short was released on January 4, 1941.
+It is part of the Merrie Melodies series, the thirteenth cartoon to feature Elmer Fudd and the sixth cartoon to feature Bugs Bunny, who is named as such for the first time in this film.